The Complete Online Video Course

 I’ll be the first to admit this course is not for everyone.
 And while there is a 30-day 100% money-back guarantee, I want to save you the hassle of signing up, unless you’re in a very specific demographic:

-Therefore: I reference topics and ideas from UX constantly in this course, but Learn UI Design is not about them, per se.
-If you're more interested in a UX design course, check out Learn UX Design.
+Therefore, I reference UX ideas/topics constantly in Learn UI Design, but it’s not about them per se.
+If you’re more interested in UX (that is: interaction design, usability, user research, etc.), check out Learn UX Design 👍

 Yes – there's a 30-day 100% money-back guarantee.